The Sugar Beet –

 - Soil fertilizer and protector: The branched long roots also loosen the soil and thus promote soil fertility.
 Being planted in rotation every 3 to 4 years, this is why they play an important role for a successful crop rotation.
 In addition, because of the deep root system and the long vegetation period sugar beets are able to optimally absorb the nitrogen bound in the soil and thereby prevent nitrate pollution of the groundwater.

 - Need-based fertilization and crop protection: Fertilization and crop protection of sugar beets is adapted very well to its nutrient and plant protection requirements and are therefore only applied in a precise and need-based manner.
-Aligned to integrated agriculture, Südzucker supports this by conducting regular soil analyses together with our farmers and our subsidiary Bodengesundheitsdienst .
+Aligned to integrated agriculture, Südzucker supports this by conducting regular soil analyses together with our farmers and our subsidiary Bodengesundheitsdienst- (our Soil Health Service) .
 Furthermore we are putting big effort into researching and testing new methods for plant protection, modern technologies, applications or robotics to make sugar beet cultivation even more environmentally friendly.
 For this we established our own research farm in Kirschgartshausen, Germany.

 Besides sugar production, for which it is mainly known, the sugar beet has many other uses in different areas.
 Nearly no waste is produced during sugar production.
-Every single part of the sugar beet is valorised and used to produce co-products like animal feed, fermentation additives, fertilizer, bioethanol, biomethane or even bioplastic.
+Every single part of the sugar beet crop is valorised and used to produce co-products like animal feed (for bees, cows, pigs, horses, etc.) in the form of sugar beet pulp pellets or molasses, fermentation additives, fertilizer, bioethanol, biomethane or even bioplastic.

 After the sugar beets have been crushed into beet pulp and the sugar has been extracted, the beet pulp is pressed or dried and then used as feed for cattle, pigs or horses.
-The pulp is an ideal feed, since the pectin, hemicellulose and cellulose are highly digestible and contain high energy content (See our range of feed products).
+The sugar beet pulp is an ideal feed, since the pectin, hemicellulose and cellulose are highly digestible and contain high energy content (See our range of beet sugar animal feed products).
 In addition, they can also be used as a nutrient medium or paper substrate in non-food industries.

 Our thick juice is also produced as a “semi-finished” product just before the crystallisation step using multiple-effect evaporation of purified sweet juice (“thin juice”).
-With its high carbohydrate content of 92%, our thick juice is a feedstock that is especially suitable for fermentation applications.
+With its high carbohydrate content of 92%, our thick juice is a feedstock that is especially suitable for fermentation and other non-food applications.

-Since 75% of the beet consists of water, it is evaporated, recondensed and collected while production and then used for other processes like cleaning the beets.
-This means that hardly any fresh water is needed, as the beets cover about 95% of the demand.
+Since 75% of the sugar beet consists of water, it is evaporated, recondensed, and collected during production and then used for other processes like cleaning the beets.
+This means that hardly any fresh water is needed, as the beets cover about 95% of the demand, and water waste during sugar beet processing can be avoided.

-Finally, the sugar beet is an all-round talent from which many useful raw materials can be obtained for humans as well as for animals.
-In addition to regional cultivation in Europe and its naturally sustainable cultivation the whole beet is utilized and valorised without producing waste supporting a circular economy.
+Finally, the sugar beet is an all-round talent from which many useful raw materials ans uses can be obtained for humans as well as for animals.
+In addition to regional growing in Europe and its naturally sustainable cultivation the whole beet is utilized and valorised without producing waste supporting a circular economy.

 In the end, the extracted beet sugar is essential for a natural sweetness and taste in food.
 However, apart from its sweetening function, it also has many other sensory and techno-functional properties in processed foods, in contrast to other artificial sweeteners.